 Investing is a process and, like any process, can only be improved by taking a systematic approach that is repeatable and measurable.
 This is the real basis for stock screening.
 A measurable, repeatable process allows the performance of a strategy to be evaluated and compared against both expected performance and benchmark performance.

 We present strategies to illustrate how stock screening works, not as investing advice.
 Our hope is that you will understand what is involved in selecting a stock investment strategy and take control of your own investing.

 Where possible, investing strategies with published expectations based on back-testing are selected.
-Many of these are available in the published work of James O’Shaughnessy, Richard Tortoriello, and Gray & Carlisle.
+Many of these are available in the published work of James O’Shaughnessy, Richard Tortoriello, and Wesley Gray.